When is the Best Time to Sell My Business?

 What do they ask in their first meeting with you?

 Sometimes brokers will pressure you to sign up for a listing in your first meeting.
 This is not a good sign.
 A broker with multiple listings does not necessarily make them an outstanding business broker.
-They need to ask you a lot of questions about your business, and their beginning process should be to learn about your business so they can equip themselves to sell it successfully.
+They need to ask you many questions about your business, and their beginning process should be to learn about your business to equip themselves to sell it successfully.
 If a broker asks you questions to get to know your business, it is a sign that they are willing to invest their time and energy.
 You should expect follow-up meetings, concise preparation, and honesty.

 Using a broker can make a deal flow better and ease communication, especially if you need to take a firm stance.
 They will be in your corner to deliver any bad news.
 However, too much intercession may work against you when negotiating a sale, so mix broker communication with personal communication.